niran/larpcoin-toolkit/README.md

 ## Minting

-The gamemaster sets an initial USD or ETH denominated price for the player NFT and a time period for expiration.
+The gamemaster sets an initial USD or ETH denominated price for the game piece NFT and a time period for expiration.
 Users pay with the currency they have.
 Behind the scenes, that currency is automatically swapped for larpcoins.
 The larpcoins are deposited in the slowlock, where they will be slowly released over time for the players to control together.

-Unlike typical NFTs, the player NFTs at the core of a larpcoin are non-transferable and time-limited.
+Unlike typical NFTs, the game piece NFTs at the core of a larpcoin are non-transferable and time-limited.
 However, players are encouraged to create more traditional NFTs that can also be minted using the larpcoin.

 ## Player Control

 The gamemaster chooses how players will control the slowlock.
 The simplest options are:

 * **House of Players**: Active players make decisions.
 Each player's NFT gives them a vote until it expires.
 One person, one vote.
 By default, the House of Players can spend the larpcoins released from the slowlock.
 * **House of Future Players**: Decisions are made by players who hold larpcoins to use in the future.
 One larpcoin, one vote.
 (Future players should be active players, too!)
-By default, the House of Future Players can modify the slowlock, modify the player NFT, and generally everything except spending larpcoins.
+By default, the House of Future Players can modify the slowlock, modify the game piece NFT, and generally everything except spending larpcoins.

 Both houses are represented by [Governor](https://docs.tally.xyz/knowledge-base/tally/governor-framework) contracts, and proposals are managed with [Tally](https://www.tally.xyz/).
 You should rename the houses to fit with the lore of your larpcoin!